Search

 Installation

-In order to install VHA6 on either Debian/Ubuntu or Redhat Enterprise, access to Varnish Enterprise is required.
-Please get in touch via support@varnish-software.com for more information on Varnish Enterprise.
+To install VHA6 on either Debian/Ubuntu or Redhat Enterprise, access to Varnish Enterprise is required.
+Please get in touch at support@varnish-software.com for more information.

-On all platforms, the package is named varnish-plus-ha and can be installed via the usual package manager:
+On all platforms, the package is named varnish-plus-ha and can be installed using the usual package manager:

 sudo apt-get install varnish-plus-ha varnish-broadcaster